Banner

 Social Justice and Charitable Giving

 The congregations gives away its weekly collection to organizations pursuing social and environmental justice.
 We select a different recipient each quarter.
-This quarter's recipient is Amistad House of New Haven.
+This quarter's collection is going to the Sunrise Cafe in New Haven..

 Past Recipients